humiraa/humiraa/README.md

 ## About Me

-I am a devloper in the making with an instrest in back-end but with and overall passion for coding!
+I am a devloper in the making with an instrest in back-end but with an overall passion for coding!

 ## 🔧 Technologies & Tools